silversub/terraform/tutorials/multi_region_web_apps.md

       ```
       data.template_cloudinit_config.db_userdata: Refreshing state...
       data.template_cloudinit_config.app_userdata: Refreshing state...
-      An execution plan has been generated and is shown below.
+      An execution plan has been generated and is shown.
       Resource actions are indicated with the following symbols:
         + create
       Terraform will perform the following actions: